This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- How to Bake and Freeze Your Pizza Crust: If you’re planning to enjoy your pizza later, simply bake the crust, let it cool, then wrap it tightly in plastic wrap and freeze.
-When you’re ready to feast, thaw the crust as your oven preheats, add your toppings, and bake for about 15 minutes.
+- Freeze for Later: Bake the crust, let it cool, then wrap and freeze.
+When ready to use, thaw while the oven preheats, add toppings, and bake for about 15 minutes.

 Frequently Asked Questions